 You ought to bring your vehicle to a qualified workshop such as Col Harrison Automotive on a regular basis to make sure the air conditioning system continues performing in optimum conditon as well as having the mechanics advise you on the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are usually able to give you a heads up about any items that may need renewal in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 point vehicle inspection report with every service and are usually able to give you a heads up about any items that may need renewal in the near future or those that are already worn beyond repair.

-Col Harrison Automotive in West Ryde are qualified to take care of air conditioning repairs, services and regas on most makes and models.
+Col Harrison Automotive in West Ryde are qualified to take care of air conditioning repairs, services and regas on most makes and models (AU10851).

 Air Conditioning FAQ's

 An automotive air conditioner system can be classified into four basic parts - the compressor, a belt driven pump to compress and circulate refrigerant gas, a condenser, which behaves similarly to a radiator to dissipate heat and condense gas to a liquid, a heat exchanger called an evaporator to exhaust the heat from the car and dehumidify refrigerant and an expansion device known as an orifice tube or a thermal expansion valve (TXV), (subject to the sort of a/c system used).

 Your air conditioner system is designed to withdraw the heat from the air in the inside of the car and move it outside, leaving only cooled or 'conditioned' air to be recirculated.
 As hot air is passed across the fins of the evaporator the heat is easily absorbed by the refrigerant (in gas form), effectively removing the heat from the air in the car and taking it outside.